imandra-ai/cme-mdp/README.md

      | V_LegSide_SellSide
  ```

-If the enum type has a nullable encodingType, then one extra case is added to the variant.
+If the `enum` type has a nullable `encodingType`, then one extra case is added to the variant.

 ```xml
 <enum name="AggressorSide" encodingType="uInt8NULL">